Erik Nitsche: Biography

-In 1955, Nitsche began working with engineering company General Dynamics as art director, which he held until 1960.
-He designed a breakthrough series of posters, in addition to designing their corporate image, annual reports, and advertising through the development of information design systems.
+In 1955, Nitsche began working with the engineering company General Dynamics as art director, which he held until 1960.
+There, he designed a breakthrough series of posters, as well as constructing their corporate image, annual reports, and advertising through the development of information design systems.
 Nitsche designed a 420-page book on the company's history entitled Dynamic America, prompting him to begin designing his own books.

-Nitsche was also a consultant to the Museum of Modern Art's department of design and to Standard Oil of New Jersey in the 1950s and 60s.
+Nitsche was also a consultant to the Museum of Modern Art's Department of Design and to Standard Oil of New Jersey in the 1950s and 60s.
+During this time, he designed award-winning advertisements for Container Corporation of America.

 In the early 1960s, Nitsche moved to Geneva where he established ENI, S.A.
-(Erik Nitsche International) and designed two encyclopedias: The New Illustrated Library of Science and Invention with 12 books in the setand the History of Music with 20 books in the set.
+(Erik Nitsche International) and designed two encyclopedias: the twelve volume The New Illustrated Library of Science and Invention and the twenty volume The History of Music.
 ENI folded after Nitsche's former partner established a similar company designing similar books, leaving him in debt.
 1965 to 1980, Nitsche lived in Paris where he produced over 2,000 color illustrations for the five-volume encyclopedia, L’Épopée Nationale d’un Siècle, which covered 100 years of science and technology.

 In 1981, he moved back to Munich, returning to the US in 1996.
-Nitsche died on November 10, 1998 in Danbury, Connecticut.
+Nitsche died on November 10, 1998, in Danbury, Connecticut.